IBM/avatar-based-dynamic-chatbot-with-ai-and-ar-capabilities/README.md

 > Please follow the path.

-- The User will then click on **SHOW ROUTE** button and the Augmented path will appear guiding you to the destination.
+- The User will then click on **SHOW ROUTE** button and the Augmented path will appear guiding you to the destination that you trained earlier.

 <img src="/doc/source/images/path.png" alt="path" width="240" />

+**NOTE: This code pattern acts as a foundation for building intelligent AR based chatbots.
+You can modify this code pattern and build as per your requirement.**

 # Troubleshooting